waferbaby/parker/README.md

 }
 ```

 Your config _must_ have a `source_path`, or Parker won't know where to look for screenshots, and that would be bad.
-They should look match something like:
+They should look something like:

 - Steam: `/path/to/userdata/(account id)/(install id)/remote/`
 - Switch: `/path/to/Nintendo/Album/`